WWE News: Triple H Gives NBA Player Joel Embiid A Major All-Star Game Assist

-Often times, the worlds of WWE and professional sports cross paths.
+Oftentimes, the worlds of WWE and professional sports cross paths.
 Several major sports stars have found their way onto WWE television programming or are shown in the crowd during events.
-Often times, they even participate in matches against the pro wrestlers.
+Oftentimes, they even participate in matches against the pro wrestlers.
 In the latest WWE news, one NBA player received a major assist from WWE COO Triple H in terms of the All-Star game voting process.

-Most recently, there have been Triple H Royal Rumble rumors and of course sightings of the former WWE champion at various press conferences.
-These include the United Kingdom tournament announcement several weeks ago, and more recently his appearance at a press conference in New Orleans.
+Most recently, there have been Triple H Royal Rumble rumors and of course, sightings of the former WWE champion at various press conferences.
+These include the United Kingdom tournament announcement several weeks ago, and more recently, his appearance at a press conference in New Orleans.
 That was to announce the return of WWE’s WrestleMania to the Mercedes-Benz Stadium, home of the New Orleans Saints.
 Fittingly, Drew Brees was seen in the crowd during Monday Night Raw just a night prior.

 While New Orleans is also home to the NBA’s Pelicans and this year’s All-Star Game, Triple H recently helped out an opposing center from a team in the Eastern Conference.
 According to an ESPN report on Saturday, “The Game” served up an assist of sorts for Philadelphia 76ers big man Joel Embiid.
 After his teammate T.J.
 McConnell hit a game-winning shot against the New York Knicks, Embiid showed love for McConnell in a strange way.
 The Sixers center put a sort of stranglehold on his teammate and is seen screaming in his face, to show the love, of course.
 He let a top WWE star know where he discovered the concept.